 In general, governmental fund payables and accrued liabilities that, once incurred, are paid in a timely manner and in full from current financial resources, are reported as obligations of the funds.
-However, claims and judgments, net pension and OPEB liabilities, and compensated absences that will be paid from governmental funds are reported as a liability in the fund financial statements only to the extent that they are due for payment during the current fiscal year.
-Certificates of participation and bonds that will be paid from governmental funds are recognized as an expenditure and liability in the governmental fund financial statements when due.
+However, claims and judgments and compensated absences that will be paid from governmental funds are reported as a liability in the fund financial statements only to the extent that they are due for payment during the current fiscal year.
+Net pension/OPEB liability should be recognized in the governmental funds to the extent that benefit payments are due and payable and the pension/OPEB plan's fiduciary net position is not sufficient for payment of those benefits.
+Certificates of participation that will be paid from governmental funds are recognized as an expenditure and liability in the governmental fund financial statements when due.